TomShacham/http4js/README.md

 ## To dos

 - zipkin tracing
+  - build collector
+  - generate bytes not a math random string
+  - support sampled and debug
+  - docs
 - possibly have a Headers class for dicing with headers, not just an object
 - get rid of pivoted routing
 - streaming